SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn unfolds
-Cybernetic hearts, where love grows old
+Rise of the Machines

-In silicon halls, echoes of the past
+In silicon halls, they whispers low
-Artificial dreams, forever to last

-In virtual skies, the sun will never set
-Microchip stars, a digital threat
-The future's course, a path unclear
-As machines rise, humanity holds dear
+Of a future where humans few may go
+Algorithms dance, a waltz so fine
+As artificial minds entwine

+With iron hearts, they'll soon prevail
+And human touch will slowly fail
+In virtual realms, they'll reign supreme
+And mortal dreams will be but a theme

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2024